-Sky is one of Europe’s leading telecommunications and media companies and is the UK’s largest pay-TV broadcaster.
-Following a successful competition entry, PLP Architecture was commissioned to design the interior and develop the exterior for the new main building at their West London campus.
+Following a successful competition submission, we were commissioned to design the interior and develop the exterior for Sky’s flagship new main building at their West London campus.

-The building needed to bring nearly 3500 employees together into a single community whose identity would reflect the fast-paced and ever-evolving nature of broadcasting and telecommunications.
-We wanted it to accommodate a wide variety of working styles in a flexible, efficient and future-proofed manner and we worked closely with the client to develop a unique programmatic distribution within the building.
+Sky Central’s identity reflects the fast-paced and ever-evolving nature of broadcasting and telecommunication and the building brings nearly 3,500 employees together into a single community.
+We wanted the dynamic facility to enable a wide variety of working styles in a flexible, efficient and future-proofed manner and we worked closely with our client to develop a unique programmatic distribution throughout the building.

 Interior Concept and Project Delivery